alexraginskiy/victory-docs/src/screens/docs/components/victory-legend/ecology.md

 ### gutter

-The `gutter` prop defines the number of pixels between legend rows or columns, depending on `orientation`.
-When `orientation` is horizontal, gutters are between columns.
-When `orientation` is vertical, gutters are the space between rows.
+The `gutter` prop defines the number of pixels between columns.
+If `gutter` is a number, the space will be added to the right of each column.
+If `gutter` is an object, it may contain `left` and `right` properties specifying the number of pixels to add to each side.
+To add space between rows, use the `rowGutter` prop.

 *default:* `gutter={10}`